-Currently, the range of disqualifying reasons is quite narrow - mainly relating to bankruptcy, unspent convictions for crimes involving dishonesty or deception.
-The new rules will increase the number of legal reasons that disqualify an individual from acting as a trustee, including being on the sex offenders register, and certain unspent convictions (such as for terrorism or money laundering).
+Currently, the range of disqualifying reasons is quite narrow – mainly relating to bankruptcy, unspent convictions for crimes involving dishonesty or deception.
+The new rules increase the number of legal reasons that disqualify an individual from acting as a trustee, including being on the sex offenders register, and certain unspent convictions (such as for terrorism or money laundering).
 The new rules also mean those disqualified from acting as a trustee are also disqualified from holding certain senior manager positions at a charity (including chief executive and chief finance officer roles).

-How to prepare for the new rules
+How to respond to the new rules

 1. Trustees and senior managers currently in post